rupl/withBacon/README.markdown

-## InBedify: Source code for adding "in bed" to the markup of pages
+## WithBaconfy: Source code for adding "with bacon" to the markup of pages

-Created by Ezra Barnett Gildesgame and Benjamin Jeavons
+Originally Created by Ezra Barnett Gildesgame and Benjamin Jeavons Bacon Conversion by Chris Ruppel